modricwang/SphereReID/README.md

 * Adjust the total training epoch number to 150, and let the learning rate jump by a factor of 0.1 at epoch 90 and 130.

 With these tricks, the rank-1 cmc and mAP of my implementation reaches 93.08 and 83.01.

+It works well on 4 GPUs.
+However its performance drop heavily when trained on 8 GPUs.
+It's really confusing.